adebayoileri/Create-React-App/README.md

 # Create-React-App
-A codebase for all the stuff i will be learning in reactjs
+A codebase for all the stuff i will be learning in reactjs for two weeks

+# day-1